About the Species

 Sound pollution threatens Dall’s porpoise populations by interrupting their normal behavior and driving them away from areas important to their survival.
 Increasing evidence suggests that exposure to intense underwater sound in some settings may cause some porpoises to strand and ultimately die.

 NOAA Fisheries is investigating all aspects of acoustic communication and hearing in marine animals.
-In 2016, we issued technical guidance for assessing the effects of anthropogenic sound on marine mammal hearing.
+In 2018, we updated our marine mammal acoustic technical guidance for assessing the effects of anthropogenic sound on marine mammal hearing.

 Overseeing Marine Mammal Health and Stranding Response